strblr/pegase/README.md

 `;
 ```

 `$children` is a hook.

-Hooks are global functions updated during the parsing process to provide contextual information and operations in semantic actions, like reading `children`, emitting warnings or failures, getting the current position, etc. See the [Hooks](#hooks) section for more details.
+**Hooks are global functions that provide contextual information and operations in semantic actions**, like reading `children`, emitting warnings or failures, getting the current position, etc. Please refer to the [Hooks](#hooks) section for a list of all available hooks.

 Recursively, this process will transform the entire input from prefix to postfix: